 Most Lancaster County municipal governments not streaming meetings since the pandemic

-This article originally appeared in Lancaster Online on August 2 and was written by Jade Campos.
+This article originally appeared in the Lancaster Online on August 2, 2023 and was written by Jade Campos.

-Below is advisory board chair of Common Cause Pennsylvania Christina Hartman’s comment on the benefits and drawbacks of hybrid remote access to public meetings.
+Below is advisory board chair of Common Cause PA Christina Hartman’s quote included in the article on the benefits and challenges of virtual public access.

 Lancaster County municipalities that quit streaming their meetings aren’t alone.
 Christina Hartman, advisory board chair of Common Cause PA, a nonprofit and nonpartisan group focused on improving government transparency, said most governments across the state are refocusing on in-person gatherings.